Root Awakening

 “You’re supposed to mean it.”

 Alex looked at the shell again.
-Something in his face went quiet for a second — not mock-solemn, actually briefly curious, the way he got when something turned out to have more depth than its packaging suggested.
-He clapped once, said bula with something that was, in fact, present in it, and drank.
+His face went still.
+The real curiosity surfaced, the look he got when a thing turned out to have more depth than its packaging suggested.
+He clapped once, said bula, and drank.

 His expression went through several stages.